Convex-Dev/design/cad/errors.md

 A `:STATE` Error SHOULD be returned when an operation is attempted that would possibly be legal, but fails in the current situation because of some information in the current CVM State not permitting it.

+### `:TODO`

+A `:TODO` Error SHOULD be thrown by code that is not yet complete, but may be later upgraded to full functionality.

+This Error is probably most appropriate during development and testing, but could plausibly be used in production code that is designed to be upgraded at a later date.

 ### `:TRUST`

-A `:STATE` Error SHOULD be returned when an operation is attempted that is not permitted due to security or access control conditions.
+A `:TRUST` Error SHOULD be thrown when an operation is attempted that is not permitted due to security or access control conditions.
 Typically, this would indicate an attempt to perform an action that the User is not allowed to perform.

 ### `:FUNDS`